 Even though Nuuksio National Park isn’t perfect wilderness, it’s still absolutely amazing place to have so close to a developed country’s capital.
 I’m extremely grateful that it exists.
 Even before doing this as a job, I went there every week.

 What are you expecting of Nuuksio?
 Have you already been there and got some opinions?
 Wan’t to ask something?
-Go ahead and leave a comment below, or talk to me personally.
+Go ahead and leave a comment below, or contact me personally.